Programs and Services

 Stormwater

-Stormwater is water from rain or melting snow that doesn’t soak into the ground but runs off into waterways.
+Stormwater is water from rain or melting snow that doesn’t soak into the ground, but runs off into waterways.
 As it flows, it picks up a variety of materials on its way including soil, animal waste, salt, pesticides, fertilizers, oil and grease, debris and other potential pollutants.
-We provide services to municipalities and landowners to protect our natural resources by implementing stormwater management practices.
+We provide services to municipalities and landowners to protect waterways by implementing stormwater management practices.

 Click here to learn more